deliveroo/deliveroo.engineering/README.md

 Then, once the post is ready to go:

 1. Name your branch `blog-posts/name-of-your-post`.
-2. Read the meta-guidelines on
-   [how to format your post with Markdown][markdown-formatting].
-3. Look at the [example blog post][example-post] to get an idea on how to structure your post.
+3. Look at the [blog post template][template] to get an idea on how to structure your post.
-4. If you’ve not written a blog post before, create an author bio page using the [example bio][example-bio] as a template, and add a square photo of yourself to [the portraits folder][portraits-folder].
+4. If you’ve not written a blog post before, create an author bio page using the [bio template][template] as a template, and add a square photo of yourself to [the portraits folder][portraits-folder].
 Ideally this should be a JPEG of at least 600px _square_.
 5. Test your blog post locally to ensure it looks okay.